 If we fail to apply God’s truth when we pass judgment, we become a part of the problem.
 Most importantly, love must dominate all of our judgments.

 “Above all, love each other deeply because love covers over a multitude of sin.”
 (1 Peter 4:8)

 “Be on guard.
 Stand true to what you believe.
 Be courageous.
 Be strong.
 And everything you do must be done with love.”
 (1 Corinthians 16:13-14)

-When we love each other deeply, perhaps we will judge less because more sin is “covered.”
-Maybe if we know what we believe and WHY we believe it, we will find that all of what we do will be done more naturally in love.
+When we love each other deeply, perhaps we will judge less because the impetus for our judgement is covered up.
+Maybe if we know what we believe and why we believe it, we will find that all of what we do will be done more naturally in love.